Pagure/pagure/doc/development.rst

                    libjpeg-devel gcc libffi-devel redhat-rpm-config

-The python dependencies of pagure are listed in the file ``requirements.txt`` at the top level of the sources.
+The python dependencies of Pagure are listed in the file ``requirements.txt`` at the top level of the sources.

 ::